hashicorp/terraform-provider-aws/website/docs/r/vpc_security_group_association.html.markdown

 ## Attribute Reference

-This resource only exports the arguments above.
+This resource exports no additional attributes.

 ## Timeouts